screencastmint/mhack/README.md

 ----------
 ***Mhack is :***

- - Useful in case of memory hole
+ - Useful in case of blackout
  - Easy to use
  - Easy to understand
  - Easy to edit